lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 corresponding flag and size bits for each part of the option.
 Both the flag and size bits can be omitted by use of the MSB matching operator on each field.

-# Protocol analysis

 # Examples of CoAP header compression

 ## Mandatory header with CON message

-In this first scenario, the LPWAN compressor receives from outside client a POST message, which is immediately acknowledged by the Thing.
+In this first scenario, the LPWAN compressor receives from outside client a POST message, which is immediately acknowledged by the Device.
 For this simple scenario, the rules are described {{Fig-CoAP-header-1}}.